 Student & Campus Life (SCL) inspires transformation in all Cornell students on their journey of individual, academic and personal evolution.
 Our division is comprised of leading student affairs experts who support our campus on pressing student life matters including public service, health, wellness, social justice, residential living, food services, sports, recreation, career services, and student activities and organizations including sorority and fraternity life.
 Our nearly 4,000 staff and student employees who make up SCL embrace the opportunity to represent the division and strive for excellence as we shape the Cornell student experience, one interaction at a time.

-Cornell University is seeking a part-time (20 hours per week, 10 months per year) Assistant Coach for Strength and Conditioning to join their team.
+Cornell University is seeking a full-time (40 hours per week, 10 months per year) Assistant Coach for Strength and Conditioning to join their team.
 This position assists the Associate Athletics Director for Strength & Conditioning in all phases of the strength and conditioning program at the university.
-The Strength and Conditioning program aims to promote injury prevention and performance enhancement through the implementation of sport-specific training techniques.
+The Strength and Conditioning program aims to promote injury prevention and performance enhancement through the implementation of science based sport-specific training techniques.
 In this role, you will: support the design and implementation of testing programs and sport-specific exercise prescriptions; instruct student-athletes in the proper and safe techniques of several strength and conditioning activities; and counsel student-athletes in the area of performance enhancement.
 The Assistant Coach also contributes to facility maintenance and supervision.
+This position will assist the Associate Athletics Director for Strength & Conditioning with football, in addition to oversight of other teams as assigned.

 Expertise in demonstrating a variety of strength, agility, speed, and conditioning exercises, drills and techniques with student athletes across several sports programs.